Skip to content

 See this in a real workflow

-Execution Control Layer
+Execution Governance Layer

 Execution Is Not Automatic

 Decision Infrastructure is not a feature.
-It is the execution control layer that ensures decisions are executed only when they are valid, admissible, and accountable — in real time, on valid state, and across their full lifecycle.
+It is the execution governance layer that ensures decisions are executed only when they are valid, admissible, and accountable — in real time, on valid state, and across their full lifecycle.

 It is continuously evaluated against current state, constraints, and authority before action is taken.